 Dr. Aschenbrenner's area of expertise lies in leadership in law firms and legal departments with a particular focus on interest-based decision-making and dealing with internal differences and conflict, as well as conflict management in large corporations as a part of Legal Management.

 Prof. Arpan Banerjee

 Arpan Banerjee is Assistant Professor, Assistant Dean and Executive Director of the Centre for Intellectual Property & Technology Law at Jindal Global Law School.
 His main areas of interest are copyright law, trademark law and entertainment law.
-He is the recipient of the German Chancellor Fellowship and is conducting research at the Bucerius Center for Transnational IP, Media and Technology Law and Policy during the 2016-2017 academic year.
+He was the recipient of the German Chancellor Fellowship and conducted research at the Bucerius Center for Transnational IP, Media and Technology Law and Policy during the 2016-2017 academic year.